Lurk/ac2023/readme.md

 I need all of those origins to be High at the same button press.
 Which looks like task for the `LCM`.
 Will check it out tomorrow.

+Yeah.
+I was on a right track yesterday.
+The answer is an `LCM` of button presses amount, with one caveat.
+The count should start from 1 not from 0.